keboola/developers-docs/integrate/storage/php-cli-client.md

 `chmod 755 composer.phar`.
 You may rename it to `sapi-client` to avoid having to type the .phar extension every time.

-Storage API CLI requires PHP 5.5 or newer.
+Storage API CLI requires PHP 5.6 or newer.

+- For PHP 5.5 use
+<a href=' https://s3.amazonaws.com/keboola-storage-api-cli/builds/sapi-client.0.6.0.phar' download>version
+0.6.0</a>.
 - For PHP 5.4 use
 <a href='https://s3.amazonaws.com/keboola-storage-api-cli/builds/sapi-client.0.2.9.phar' download>version 0.2.9</a>.
 (5.4 version is no longer supported)